BytewaveMLP/Windowless-Executable/README.md

 A Win32 executable that does nothing.
 No windows, no operations, nothing.
 Just perpetually sleeps.

+## Uses
+- Set your Steam status using a non-Steam game
+- Hide the game you're currently playing by running Windowless-Executable with a blank name

+## Features
+- Minimalistic UX design
+- Small resource footprint
+- Small file
+- Hand-programmed

 ## Usage

 Just launch it.
 That's about it.
 You can run it through Steam if you want to set your Steam status (ie with a non-Steam game shortcut).